atepoorthuis/02526-idv-2020/src/routes/weeks/week10/week10.md

 ::: div callout
 We will do this section together in class.

-Tip: you can add the `transition` property on any Mark or Layer to animate the transition from one dataset to another.
+Tip: you can add the `transition` property on any Mark or Layer to create an animated transition from one dataset to another (as opposed to the default 'jump cut' (cf. VAD Chapter 11)).
 Try adding `transition={1000}` as a property on the `RectangleLayer` of the histogram.
 :::

 ::: solution